 Advantages of Decimal Odds

-The two advantages of decimal odds are they are easy to comprehend (simply multiply your stake by the odds) and they are easy to compare with one another.
+The two advantages of decimal odds are they are easy to comprehend (multiply your stake by the odds), and they are easy to compare with one another.
 Whereas it can be a bit confusing to compare different fractional odds to see which pays the most, it is easy to look at two different decimal odds to see which pays the most.
 The bigger the number, the more it returns.

-If instead you were considering a wager at odds of -120, you would need to wager £120 in order to net £100.
-In this case, you are betting on the favoured outcome.
-The deeper the numbers are into the negatives, the bigger the favourite.
+If instead, you were considering a wager at odds of -120, you would need to wager £120 to net £100.
+In this case, you are betting on the favored outcome.
+The deeper the numbers are into the negatives, the bigger the favorite.
 At odds of -600, you would need to risk £600 for a chance at netting £100.